 - Student Projects

-- Cultural Clubs
+- Art Clubs

-- Associated Media and Literary Clubs
+- Fashion and Modelling Clubs

-- Youth Exchange and Outreach Clubs
+- Literary and Public Speaking Clubs

 - Social Welfare Clubs

-- Sports and Games Club
+- Sports Teams and Gaming Clubs

 Council Email: email@example.com

 The primary objective of the Student Council is to make themselves accessible to every single student on the campus.
 They address not just major grievances, but also persisting day-to-day inconveniences.
 Recently, they were able to convince the college to increase the number of seats available in program electives, thus decreasing the GPA cut-offs.
 They have also successfully managed to increase the perm time to 10 PM for all freshers.
 They are responsible for organising MIT’s technical and cultural fests—TechTatva and Revels, respectively.

 The Student Council is also pushing for increased inter-collegiate participation when it comes to fests, not just in and around Karnataka, but on a national level.

 Student Support Team